-Policy 3.116 Ensure the continued viability of the Small Craft Harbour in Ucluelet through sound management practices;
+Policy 3.114 Ensure the continued viability of the Small Craft Harbour in Ucluelet through sound management practices;

-Policy 3.117 Consider changes to the size and configuration of the Small Craft Harbour; giving priority to water lots in the vicinity of existing and proposed industrial areas (e.g. Lot 610 near foot of Seaplane Base Road);
+Policy 3.115 Consider changes to the size and configuration of the Small Craft Harbour; giving priority to water lots near existing and proposed industrial areas (e.g. Lot 610 near foot of Seaplane Base Road);

-Policy 3.118 Encourage water-based industrial uses to locate in the vicinity of the Seaplane Base Road.
+Policy 3.116 Encourage water-based industrial uses to locate in the vicinity of Seaplane Base Road.